polatengin/utah/docs/20-language-features/validation.md

 - `validate.isInRange()` - Range validation for numbers
 - `validate.matches()` - Custom regex pattern validation

-Each function will follow the same patterns established by `validate.isEmail()` for consistency and reliability.
+Each function will follow the same patterns established by the existing validation functions for consistency and reliability.